 Let AI coding agents deploy previews as a native tool

-Configure PreviewShip as an MCP server so AI coding agents can deploy previews as a native tool call without copy-pasting commands.
+Configure PreviewShip as an MCP server so AI coding agents can deploy previews and manage fixed PreviewShip projects as native tool calls without copy-pasting commands.

 Answer First

-PreviewShip MCP server is the cleanest option when you want an agent to deploy previews inside the coding conversation.
-Instead of asking the model to print commands for a human to run, the agent can call PreviewShip directly and return a preview URL as part of the workflow.
+PreviewShip MCP server is the cleanest option when you want an agent to finish the preview workflow inside the coding conversation.
+Instead of asking the model to print commands for a human to run, the agent can call PreviewShip directly to deploy browser-ready output, return the fixed preview URL, list projects, set public or password access, inspect versions, rollback, redeploy latest, or delete a confirmed unused project.

 Key takeaways